 As kids, we did not understand it but every Greek family knows the rules.

-It has been this way since ancient times and the rules of xenia are still followed strictly to this day in case Zeus drops by.
-Put forth by the gods, the Greek laws of “xenia” demanded that hospitality, kindness, and generosity were extended to a stranger no matter social class or background to create a special bond stronger than friendship.
+It has been this way since ancient times and the rules of Xenia are still followed strictly to this day, in case Zeus drops by.
+Put forth by the gods, the Greek laws of “Xenia” demanded that hospitality, kindness, and generosity be extended to strangers no matter their social class or background, to create a special bond stronger than friendship.

 “Xenia” embodies the idea of hospitality and forms part of the compound word “philo-xenia” meaning “friend of the stranger”.